 Brief summary information on each configured real-time correction source is included in this screen.
-For more information about the summary information provided for each real-time correction source, see Table 8.8 through Table 8.11 below.
+For more information about the summary information provided for each real-time correction source, see Table 8.8 through Table 8.10 below.

 For full status information on any correction source you have configured, tap the Summary list button and select the source name.
-The screen also includes a Setup button below the status bar for quick access to real-time correction source settings in the Real-time Settings form (see page 209).
+The screen also includes a Setup button below the status bar for quick access to real-time correction source settings in the Real-time Settings form (see page 188).

-Field Description External The status of the External Source real-time correction source.
-Source When the GNSS receiver is using an external source receiver for real-time corrections, the external source icon appears to the left of this field.
-Options are: • In use - The source is being used for real-time differential corrections.
+Field Description External Source The status of the External Source real-time correction source.
+When the GNSS receiver is using an external source receiver for real-time corrections, the external source icon appears to the left of this field.
+Options are: In use - The source is being used for real-time differential corrections.
 Waiting - This source is configured but a lower-ranked choice is currently in use.
 The status of the source is being monitored and the TerraSync software will switch to this source if it becomes available and is the highest-ranked available source.
-Not connected - This source is configured but you are not connected to ar External Source. (none) - This source is configured but is not being monitored or used.
-Field Description External Beacon The status of the External Beacon real-time correction source.
-The options are the same as the options for the External Source field.
-When the GNSS receiver is using an external beacon receiver for real-time corrections, the external beacon icon appears to the left of this field.
+Not connected - This source is configured but you are not connected to an External Source. (none) - This source is configured but is not being monitored or used Table 8.8 Real-time Summary screen: External Beacon fields Field Description External Beacon The status of the External Beacon real-time correction source.
+The options are the same as the options for the External Source field. corrections, the external beacon icon appears to the left of this field.
 Frequency The current beacon frequency being tracked or locked on to by the external beacon receiver.
 State The real-time operating status of the external beacon receiver.
 SNR The signal-to-noise ratio of the beacon signal that is being monitored.
-Table 8.9 Real-time Summary screen: Integrated Beacon fields
+Table 8.9 Real-time Summary screen: Integrated OmniSTAR fields Field Description